 With over 25 years of experience, Rose brings sound judgment and a well-rounded perspective to her broad practice.
 The guiding principle for Rose is finding the right legal solution for her clients and in doing so nothing is more important than being respectful, compassionate and responsive.
+She is the Chair of our Critical Injury Group and a prolific member of our Workplace Law Group.

 Her general civil litigation practice has provided her with extensive experience in plaintiff’s personal injury matters, workplace law matters and general civil litigation.
 Her general civil litigation practice has exposed her to a broad spectrum of matters including defamation, misappropriation, contractual breaches and sales of businesses.